A Botany graduate, Nithya Venkat enjoys writing about plants that help to sustain life on planet earth.

 Use of Sandalwood Oil in Perfumes

 The perfume industry primarily uses sandalwood oil.
-Sandalwood oil acts as a base and helps to blend the distinct aroma of oils used in making natural perfumes, also known as “Attar.”
+Sandalwood oil acts as a base and helps blend the distinct aroma of oils used in making natural perfumes, also known as “Attar.”

 Sandalwood oil blends and preserves the distinct smell of each essential oil used to make the perfume.
 It helps to merge two essential oils without overpowering the aroma of other essential oils that are used to make the perfume.